 The Gertie wrap top is so nice, but it’s just too short to be a top.
 It works all right over sleeveless dresses, like this Kensie dress from Macy’s a few seasons ago.
 I made this top hoping to wear it with my high-waisted jeans and skirts.
 The other bummer about this pattern is that it’s a total fabric hog – 2.5 Meters for a crop top!
 It’s self-lined, which makes it feels really nice, but I’d rather find a new pattern that uses half as much fabric.

 I didn’t make as much progress in this category as I would have liked, making only one of the three items I’d hoped.
 The Sew Over It Mia Jeans are rolling over into my Winter/Early Spring plans, which I’ll hopefully be posting next week or so.
-In my September Sew and Tell, I chat through how I set out to make cosy longue pants with Butterick B6388 and ended up with leggings instead.
-I’ve since learned a bit more about how Big Four patterns, so now I have a beginning idea of how to better fit them.
-I might try again, but if I do, I want to repurchase the pattern in a smaller size.
+In my September Sew and Tell, I chat through how I set out to make cosy lounge pants with Butterick B6388 and ended up with leggings instead.
+I’ve since learned a bit more about how Big Four patterns, so now I have a better idea of how to fit them.
+Even so , if I were to try again, I’d want to repurchase the pattern in a smaller size.

 I hope to write up a post just for these two, but until then, I’ll say that it was bumpy, but I love both finished pieces.
 The classic bodice and skirt are balanced by the detailing in the sleeves.
 Though I skipped it for these autumnal dresses, the pattern has a back keyhole that is gorgeous and I’m excited to make a version with the flutter sleeve and keyhole back this summer.